-The ratio for making ganache to fill and/or cover a cake is 2:1.
+The ratio for making dark chocolate ganache to fill and/or cover a cake is 2:1.
 The amount of chocolate you use should weigh twice as much the amount of cream you use.
 If I was using 100g of heavy cream, I would use 200g of dark chocolate.
 Keep in mind that if you make milk chocolate ganache, the ratio is 3:1!!

 I simply place both the chocolate and heavy cream in a heat proof bowl, and heat it for 30 second increments (stirring between).
 Usually after about 2 minutes of heat, all the chocolate is melted.
 Once the mixture is fully incorporated, I place plastic wrap over the top of the ganache, and let it sit overnight.
 Before adding the room temperature ganache to a cake, I give it a slow stir with a spatula.